 Kevin’s website can be reached at:

-Debra Dharmer is in her eleventh year as Kittredge School’s 7th grade homeroom teacher and 7th and 8th grade Literature and Language Arts teacher.
+Debra Dharmer is in her twelfth year as Kittredge School’s 7th grade homeroom teacher and 7th and 8th grade Literature and Language Arts teacher.
 Prior to joining Kittredge, she taught high school at both public and charter schools in Massachusetts as well as in California.

 Ms. Dharmer obtained a Bachelor of Arts with a dual major in History and English from SUNY Stony Brook.
 Subsequently she received her teaching credential in English for grades 7-12 from Framingham State in Massachusetts.
 She earned her MFA in creative writing at the University of San Francisco.